tpsantos2120/unboxit/README.md

 **IMPORTANT**

-Please make sure the your .env file is added to your gitignore file so your API Keys are not exposed if you commit to Github, though regardless environment files must always be included in the gitignore.
+Please make sure the your .env file is added to your gitignore file so your **API Keys** are not exposed if you commit to **Github**, though regardless environment files must always be included in the gitignore and .env file must be added to the top root folder.

+The **JWT_SECRET_KEY** and ***SECRET_KEY*** can be generated using this  [password generator](https://passwordsgenerator.net/), or any other generator of your choice.

     ENV="development"
     IP="0.0.0.0"